Thoresby Society: Library and archives

 The Society maintains a large library of books relating to the history of Leeds and District, and conserves an archive of papers and images relating to Leeds.

+A catalogue of the Society's archive holdings may be accessed from its webpage, along with specific catalogues of maps and plans, sales particulars, abstracts of title, images, and ephemera.

 The Society's Library was moved in 2015 into the Leeds Library, where it is available for public access.

 List of publications

+Digitised versions of the First Series publications, and information about Second Series publications, can be accessed from the Society's website.